Thesis - Campus Access Only

 Honors College Research Project

 Crouse, Bethany, "Glycerol utilization during nutrient stress in the Lyme disease bacterium" (2018).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 130.

 Available for download on Friday, February 14, 2025